Choosing a VAR Model#

 Sign restrictions (svarIdentify())

-You want to impose economic theory (e.g., “supply shocks raise prices”).
+You want to use sign restrictions to impose economic theory (e.g., “supply shocks raise prices”).

 Generalized IRF (girfCompute())